-The bill authorizes the Director of Development to request the Treasurer of State to issue bonds to provide loans to pay allowable costs of eligible logistics and distribution projects.7 The bill authorizes the Director of Development, subject to the approval of the Controlling Board and all other applicable limitations, to lend money in the Logistics Distribution and Infrastructure Fund to pay for allowable costs of eligible logistics and distribution projects.
+subject to the approval of the Controlling Board and all other applicable limitations, to lend money in the Logistics Distribution and Infrastructure Fund to pay for allowable costs of eligible logistics and distribution projects.
 The Director must consult with appropriate governmental agencies, including the Department of Transportation and the Ohio Rail Development Commission, to determine which projects to assist and the nature, amount, and terms of the assistance.

-The bill requires the Director to submit to DFAC the terms of the proposed assistance and other requested relevant information, and DFAC must use that information to make recommendations regarding the appropriateness of the assistance.
+The bill requires the Director to submit to DFAC the terms of the proposed assistance to be provided for an eligible logistics and distribution project and other requested relevant information, and DFAC must use that information to make recommendations regarding the appropriateness of the assistance.
 DFAC may revise its recommendations to reflect changes in the proposed assistance the Director may submit to DFAC.
-The Director must then submit the terms of the proposed assistance--along with DFAC recommendations (as amended)--to the Controlling Board.
+The Director must then submit the terms of the proposed assistance--along with DFAC recommendations (including any DFAC amendments)--to the Controlling Board.

-The bill states that any loan made for logistics and distribution purposes must be evidenced by a loan agreement, containing any terms the Director determines are necessary or appropriate, including performance measures and reporting requirements.
-The bill authorizes the Director to take any action necessary or appropriate to collect or otherwise deal with any loan made for logistics and distribution purposes, including requiring a loan recipient to repay the amount of the loan plus interest at a rate of 3% above the federal short-term interest rate, or any rate determined by the Director.
+The bill states that any loan made for logistics and distribution purposes must be evidenced by a loan agreement, containing any terms the Director determines are necessary or appropriate, including performance measures and The bill authorizes the Director to take any action reporting requirements. necessary or appropriate to collect or otherwise deal with any loan made for logistics and distribution purposes, including requiring a loan recipient to repay the amount of the loan plus interest at a rate of 3% above the federal short-term interest rate, or any rate determined by the Director.